KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-faq.md

 - https://www.advancedinstaller.com/user-guide/exe-setup-file.html

 When installing with Silent mode, the user must be aware of the EULA's of the drivers and KOLIBRI Desktop.

+## Can I change the KELLER logo in the application and on the reports to my own logo?

+Yes!
+Replace the 'Logo.jpg' in the KOLIBRI Desktop installation folder (default path: 'C:\Program Files (x86)\KELLER\KolibriDesktop\Resources\Logo\Logo.jpg') with an image of your own logo and you're good to go.
+The new file must be named the same as the old one 'Logo.jpg'.

+Make sure the format is similar to the KELLER image (220x116 pixel) so there is no horizontal or vertical stretching.